apprenticeharper/DeDRM_tools/FAQs.md

 Right here at github.
 Just go to the [releases page](https://github.com/apprenticeharper/DeDRM_tools/releases) and download the latest zip archive of the tools, named `DeDRM\_tools\_X.X.X.zip`, where X.X.X is the version number.
 You do not need to download the source code archive.

 ## I've downloaded the tools archive.
 Now what?
 First, unzip the archive.
-You should now have a DeDRM folder containing several other folders and a `ReadMe_First.txt` file.
-Please read the `ReadMe_First.txt` file!
+You should now have a DeDRM folder containing several other folders and a `ReadMe_Overview.txt` file.
+Please read the `ReadMe_Overview.txt` file!
 That will explain what the folders are, and you'll be able to work out which of the tools you need.

 ## That's a big complicated ReadMe file!
 Isn't there a quick guide?
 Install calibre.
 Install the DeDRM\_plugin in calibre.
 Install the Obok\_plugin in calibre.
 Restart calibre.
-In the DeDRM_plugin customisation dialog add in any E-Ink Kindle serial numbers and your B&N account email address and password.
+In the DeDRM_plugin customisation dialog add in any E-Ink Kindle serial numbers.
 Remember that the plugin only tries to remove DRM when ebooks are imported.

 # Installing the Tools
 ## The calibre plugin